d4rckh/prombot/README.md

 # PromBot

 Bring your Prometheus metrics inside your Discord server!
+Written in Java using JDA and compiled natively using GraalVM

 - /metrics command to view configured metrics values
 - track metrics in real time on your channel names